-ID Course Course type Hours per week Term СР Responsible Lecturer(s) 6221804 Steady and Unsteady-state Operation of Hydraulic Systems (p.
-379) L/E 2/2 S 6 C. Lang course Hydromechanics (6200304), module Advanced Fluid Mechanics [bauiM2P1-AFM]
+ID Course Course type Hours per week Term CP Responsible Lecturer(s) 6221804 Steady and Unsteady-state Operation of Hydraulic Systems (p.
+381) L/E 2/2 S 6 C. Lang

 The students have the competence to analyze, calculate and evaluate a complex fluid mechanics problem.
 This ability will be practiced by means of many practical applications